Code-Institute-Submissions/Wxrren-GamerLeague/README.md

     * Used for importing my main font for the website

 * [Bootstrap 5](https://getbootstrap.com/docs/5.0/getting-started/introduction/)
-    * Used for making web deelopment faster.
+    * Used for making web development faster.
 My usage was for card columns + Nav bar.

 * [Font Awesome](https://fontawesome.com)
     * Used for importing logo's for the website.